 Each day I receive several hundred emails and letters, and while I am keen to understand the views of constituents on issues which are important to you, I have to prioritise how I respond to them.

 Many of the emails I receive are template campaign emails about Government policy generated by organisations or lobby groups.
 While I try to respond directly to as many as I can as quickly as I can, I cannot prioritise this over assisting constituents with casework queries – people who are asking for my help with an issue affecting them urgently.

 I do take note of all the points made in the course of these campaigns, and I regularly discuss issues with charities or organisations when they raise issues of concern, as well as with Ministers.

 Please note that, like many Members of Parliament in all parties, I do not sign Early Day Motions as these are never debated or voted on in Parliament, and cannot bind Government policy in any way.

 While I am sometimes contacted about signing petitions, there is a process for raising these in Parliament, and only those generated by the official process can be considered.
 There is no method for bringing non-Parliamentary petitions to the official attention of Parliament or the Government.
-There is more information on this link:

 I will collate on this page my response to the issues raised by click-and-send campaigns as they arise, and I hope the information these responses contain will be useful to you.
 Please see the links in the sidebar to the left of this panel.